jmevans0211/whats-new/README.md

 # What's New?

 What's New is an application built in **React** allowing the user to follow the latest news from a variety of sources.
 Users can select from the menu on the left to browse different categories.
 Selecting an article will take them directly to the source.
 Categories include local, entertainment, science, technology, and health.
-This application used the React Framework and was built with `create-react-app`.

 #### Contributors
 [Jeannie Evans](https://github.com/jmevans0211)